vivaria/edisonrul.ing/docs/source/cards/breaker-the-magical-warrior.md

-# BREAKER THE MAGICAL WARRIOR
+# Breaker The Magical Warrior

 *   Placing a Spell Counter on "Breaker, the Magical Warrior" is a chain that begins after it is Summoned.
 If your opponent chains "Trap Hole" or "Ring of Destruction" to the placement of a Spell Counter on "Breaker, the Magical Warrior", "Trap Hole" / "Ring of Destruction" resolves before the Spell Counter is placed on "Breaker, the Magical Warrior", so you cannot chain "Breaker, the Magical Warrior"'s effect.
 *   "Breaker, the Magical Warrior"'s effect is Spell Speed 1 so you cannot chain it to the activation of a Spell Card.